-The CMS Sitemap content type enables you to create several kinds of automatic menu (link) lists.
-You are encouraged to use one of these automatic menus instead of manually maintaining a list of links using the RTE because the menu links are automatically accessible will not become broken links if a page is moved.
+The CMS Sitemap content types enable you to create several kinds of automatic menu (link) lists.
+You are encouraged to use one of these automatic menus instead of manually maintaining a list of links using the RTE because the menu links are automatically accessible and will not become broken links in the event a linked page is moved.

-All menus in this page are outlined by blue dotted lines to help you find them.
+All menus in this page are outlined by blue dotted lines to help you identify them as menus.

 To insert any of these menus

-- In the Selected Pages selector, click the folder to select which pages should be included in the menu.
-Clicking the orange right arrow button to show sub-pages, then clicking the plus sign next to each page is the fastest way to select many pages at a time
+Clicking the orange right arrow button to show sub-pages, then clicking the plus sign next to each page is the fastest way to select multiple pages at a time

 Sitemap